Crazy-Marvin/MetadataRemover/art/mockups/README.md

 ## Deletion confirmation

-The user has accepted the deletion of the image's metadata and a confirmation is hsown on screen with the possibility to undo the process.
+The user has accepted the deletion of the image's metadata and a confirmation is shown on screen with the possibility to undo the process.

 **Screenshot portrait**: